Supercop: Plot

 Ka-Kui is the "supercop" of the Hong Kong police with amazing martial arts skills.
 He is sent to Guangzhou, where the Chinese police force's Interpol director, Superintendent Jessica Yang, briefs him on his next assignment.
 The target is Chaibat, a drug lord based in Hong Kong.
 To infiltrate Chaibat's organization, Ka-Kui must get close to Panther, Chaibat's henchman, who is being held in a Chinese prison camp.
 Ka-Kui, posing as a fellow prisoner, aids Panther's escape.
 A grateful Panther invites Ka-Kui to go with him to Hong Kong and join Chaibat's gang.
 Panther meets up with some of his other men, and vouches for Ka-Kui.
 The group heads for Hong Kong.

 On the way, they pass through Ka-Kui's supposed home village, and Panther insists that Ka-Kui visit his family there.
 He does not actually know anyone in the village, but is pleasantly relieved to be greeted by undercover police posing as his family, with Yang as his sister.
 After a confrontation with local police - who are unaware of the undercover operation - in a restaurant, Ka-Kui and Yang (who is also a skilled martial-artist) escape after a big fight, which concludes with Yang faking the killing of a policeman.
 This secures Panther's trust in the pair.

 In Hong Kong, Chaibat welcomes Ka-Kui and Yang to his luxurious hide-out.
-He takes them with him to a big opium grower's fortified compound in the Golden Triangle military camp of Thailand, for a meeting of big-time heroin traffickers.
+He takes them with him to a big opium grower's fortified compound in the Golden Triangle in Thailand, for a meeting of big-time heroin traffickers.
 During the meeting, Chaibat's gang attack from outside while Ka-Kui and Yang protect him inside.
 In a huge gun battle, Chaibat's gang kill the rival traffickers and their guards, and smash up the compound.
 The grower survives, but will now sell only to Chaibat at Chaibat's price.